bitmakerlabs/wdi-august-2018/39-js-functions/README.md

   - Passed as an argument to another function
   - Returned from a function
 - They're treated like all of the other basic data types (AKA primitive data types)

+## Functions - how to write them - 15 minutes

+  * Call them functions instead of methods in JavaScript
+  * Function declaration
+  * Function expression
+  * Anonymous functions

+## Scope - 15 minutes

+  * Local (function based)
+  * Global
+    * `window.varname` (in the browser)
+    * `global.varname` (in node)
+    * declare a variable without `var`
+  * Always use `var`!!!

+## Callbacks - 15 minutes

+  * Functions passed into other functions.
+    * Why would we want to do this?
+When we want to follow a set of instructions *later*.

+## Asynchronous - 15 minutes

+  * Use timer example - we want this code to run later.
+  * Pass a callback to do it (just a function with instructions).
+  * Show that code will not run in order.